 My mowers do seem to like sharp blades as well.
 The only time I have stragglers is when I am either going too fast or I have dull blades.
 If they are new sharp blades I can cut at a faster speed than when they are dull.
 The duller the blade, the slower I need to cut to eliminate stragglers.
 This includes cutting bahia.
 When I find myself going slower than I like to cut and start seeing a bunch of stragglers then I know it's time to change blades.

 1 Stihl KM110 with hedge trimmer and edger

 Husky 435 16" - Stihl MS290 18"

 Stihl BR600 - Husky BT150 - Stihl BG85

 82"x16' open trailer

-"It is not hard what we do like anything else in life, added will power, desire and the ability to look for solutions not excuses then you will succeed."
+"It is not hard what we do.
+It's like anything else in life.
+Add will power, desire, and the ability to look for solutions...not excuses.
+Then you will succeed."